Ayan564/Gateless-Parking/README.md

 <a name="readme-top"></a>

-# Freespace - A Computer Vision Operated parking Website using Next.js 14
+# Gateless Parking - A Computer Vision Operated parking Website using Next.js 14

 <!-- Table of Contents
 <details>